All published articles of this journal are available on ScienceDirect.

 Conclusion

-The TyG index and its anthropometric variants showed excellent diagnostic accuracy for MetS, highlighting their potential as cost-effective screening tools, especially in resource-constrained settings.
-Further validation across diverse populations is recommended.
+The TyG index and its anthropometric variants demonstrated excellent diagnostic performance for MetS, underscoring their value as accessible, cost-effective screening tools—particularly in resource-limited settings.
+Further research is warranted to validate these findings across diverse populations.

-Keywords: Metabolic syndrome, TyG index, Insulin resistance, Anthropometric indices, Diagnostic performance.
+Keywords: Metabolic syndrome, TyG index, Insulin resistance, Anthropometric indices, Diagnostic performance, Metabolic abnormalities, Abdominal obesity, Plasma glucose, Fasting triglycerides.

 1800